-^{}NB LT: D (Table 19: NB LT) + C (Table 17), NB TH: D (Table 19: NB TH) - C (Table 17)
+NB LT: D (Table 19: NB LT) + C (Table 17), NB TH: D (Table 19: NB TH) - C (Table 17) Intersection LOS & Delay based upon Critical Movement

-As shown in Table 22 & 23, with the diversion traffic volume caused by queueing on SR 195 NB Ramp, it is anticipated that the NB left-turn queue length will exceed the available storage (240 ft) for PM peak hour and the intersection will operate at an unacceptable level of service for both AM & PM peak hours.
+As shown in Table 18 & 19, with the diversion traffic volume caused by queueing on SR 195 NB Ramp, it is anticipated that the NB left-turn queue length will exceed the available storage (240 ft) for PM peak hour and the intersection will operate at an unacceptable level of service for both AM & PM peak hours.
 With the SR 195 Improvements projects, it is anticipated that the NB left-turn queue length will stay within the available storage and the intersection will operate at an acceptable level of service.

-Based upon the analysis provided, it is concluded that the diverted trips will have a minimal impact upon the northbound left-turn lane at the intersection of 16th Avenue and SR 195, by adding 1 vehicle (2 ft) in queue for AM and 1 vehicle (5 ft) in queue for PM.
+Based upon the analysis provided, it is concluded that the diverted trips will have a minimal impact upon the northbound left-turn lane at the intersection of 16th Avenue and SR 195, by adding 1 vehicle (2 ft) in queue for AM and 1 vehicle (15 ft) in queue for PM.